The Dove never flew away from Jesus’ shoulders.

 When Jesus and John exchanged smiles and the great rush to repentance began, Jesus slipped away unnoticed.
 The Dove, always a visible manifestation of something invisible, faded from view.
 The inner reality of the presence and power of the Holy Spirit did not fade.
 In fact, the voice within Jesus was sounding louder than it ever had, insisting on one thing, “The Desert.”

 Just as Mary pondered things in her heart, Jesus had much about which to think and pray.
 The booming voice from heaven that everyone heard served to signal to the repentant crowd and the doubting skeptics that events beyond their imagination were about to unfold and this Jesus would be at the center of them.
-Long after the sound had echoed through the farthest hill, the truth still sounded in Jesus’ heart:
+Long after the sound had echoed through the farthest hills, the truth still sounded in Jesus’ heart:

 “This is my beloved Son in whom I am well pleased.”

 The strong compulsion to leave Nazareth and the carpenter shop to Mary and her other children and seek out His cousin, John, was justified by this surprising declaration.
 Jesus had made it!
 He had emerged from childhood unharmed, from the teen years unscathed, and from young adulthood unmarked by sin.
 His Father in Heaven was pleased.
 Whatever lay ahead, Jesus would be surrounded by the love of the Father.
 Angels would always be standing by if needed.
 The hosts of heaven so accustomed to worshiping Him were now assigned to guard Him from earthly harm or hellish device.
-The dangers of His Mission will be many and ominous.
+The dangers of His Mission would be many and ominous.

 The Dove Within